 3 Best KitchenAid Dishwashers

 The KDPE234GPS may not be as impressive as other high-end dishwasher models, but it has some talking points for its low price.
 Besides the regular dishwasher features, it has the standard noise level of 46dB, a third rack, and also has the KitchenAid PrintShield fingerprint-proof finish.

 2) Best Quietest KitchenAid Dishwasher, KDTE334GPS

 The KDTE334GPS is the quietest dishwasher of all top 6.
 At 39dB, it is almost noiseless and has the least silence rating in the industry.
 Besides the silence rating, it has a special bottle sprays for concentrated bottle washing and a third rack too.
 It also has the classic KitchenAid ProScrub option, which offers one of the best cleaning performances in the industry.

 The KDTM354ESS comes as an improvement to the KDTM354DSS and has the best washing performance of KitchenAid dishwashers.
 It may not have a third rack, but its ultra-fine filter, load sensor, and 40-jet spraying option (for concentrated washing) make it one of the best in functionality.
 It also has an electronic touch control panel that amplifies your kitchen’s classy look.

 Miele and KitchenAid dishwashers both present impressive features.
-Miele surpasses KitchenAid models in terms of durability, longevity, connectivity, and cutting-edge design.
+Miele easily surpasses KitchenAid dishwashers in terms of cleaning performance, durability, longevity, connectivity, and cutting-edge design.
 But that also makes Miele more pricey.
 KitchenAid dishwashers are more affordable compared to Miele.